-Getting your dress early does not only guarantee you will find a dress you like but also one that may be less expensive.
-Waiting until the last minute could result in having fewer dresses to choose from and then getting stuck with dresses that are out of budget.
-Why not try shopping in the off-season for your prom dress when you can find better deals on beautiful dresses!
-Check out Faviana’s Best Time To Shop For A Prom Dress post for more information about why shopping early has it’s benefits.
+One of the best ways to avoid pricey dresses is to start shopping early.
+Purchasing your dress long before prom season begins does not only guarantee that you will find a dress you like, but it will also help reduce stress.
+Waiting until the last minute could result in having fewer dresses to choose from, or even worse, getting stuck with a dress that is way out of your budget.
+Why not try shopping in the off-season for your prom dress when you can find better deals on beautiful dresses?
+Check out Faviana’s Best Time To Shop For A Prom Dress post for more information about why shopping early is beneficial.

-If you’re looking to get a spray tan for prom, stay away from tanning salons as their prices may vary from $25-$100 depending on the treatment.
-Using a self-tanner is a simple alternative for getting that “sun-kissed” look.
-From self-tanning lotions to sprays, you can find what works best for you at any local drug-store.
-They work the same way as a spray-tan and give you equal results for half the price.
-Read through our DIY guide on how to self-tan and look like a Greek goddess.
+If you’re hoping to get a killer tan for prom, stay away from tanning salons as they can be extremely pricey depending on the treatment.
+Using a self-tanner is a simple alternative for getting that sun-kissed look, plus it is much better for your skin.
+From self-tanning lotions to sprays, you can find an array of different brands and formulas at any local drugstore.
+We promise you it’s the best way to get the same results for half the price, all while avoiding harmful UV rays from tanning beds or costly salon spray tans.
+Read through our DIY guide on how to tan like a Greek goddess.

-If you want to get away from your home after prom you can plan a trip to a friend’s lake house or go camping or better yet, glamping!
-Just like a bonfire, it won’t cost much if everyone pitches in to help cover the essentials.
+If you would rather get out of the house after prom, try planning a beach party or consider going camping, or better yet, glamping!
+Just like the bonfire, it won’t cost much if everyone pitches in to help cover the essentials.

 Transportation and corsages and boutonnieres, oh my.
 The little things, like everything else prom related, can add up quickly.
 Luckily, the details are the easiest items to get for cheap.

 Obviously, driving to prom with friends in one of your own cars, rather than splitting the cost of a limo, will save you a ton of money.
 You will get to prom either way, so why not take the cheaper way?